-Budgeted cost: £7,346
+Budgeted cost: £6,000

-Activity Evidence that supports this approach Challenge number(s) addressed Social and emotional learning interventions - Sensory circuits twice a day Social and emotional learning interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions.
-These can have a positive 2,3

-- Lego therapy impact, on average, of 4 months additional progress in academic outcomes.
-Training for staff on strategies that can support children with social and emotional needs. - Social stories Developing school level approaches to developing a positive school ethos, which also aim to support greater engagement in learning.
-Whilst using a specialised strategy targeted at pupils with specific social or emotional needs.
-2,3 Training has happened and social stories are being used.
-Colourful semantics training has been held Trained music therapist working at school with specific children.
-These children have been identified as benefitting from focussed support on their social and emotional health, in collaboration with their families.
-2,3
+Activity Evidence that supports this approach Challenge number(s) addressed Social and emotional learning interventions - Sensory circuits twice a day - Lego therapy Social and emotional learning interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions.
+These can have a positive impact, on average, of 4 months additional progress in academic outcomes.
+2,3 Training for staff on strategies that can support children with Developing school level approaches to developing a positive school ethos, which also aim to support greater engagement in learning.
+Whilst using a 2,3 social and emotional needs. specialised strategy targeted at pupils with specific social or emotional needs. - Social stories

-Total budgeted cost: £20,6833
+Total budgeted cost: £21,630